DHmeduni/VNTRPipeline/README.md

 ```
 ###ERROR____Sample_Name_____ERROR###___vcf_non_zero____#######
 ```
+There are many reasons for this (poor read quality, poor sequencing results, etc.) setting DELETE_TMP=N can allow you to troublshoot the problem, the tmp directory contains all files

 If the length based separation of haplotypes results in an incorrect separation, then an error message is outputed into the output folder with error description:
 ```
 ###ERROR____Sample_Name_____ERROR###___length_contig____#######
 ```
+There are several reasons for this (poor read quality, poor sequencing results, etc.)
+Setting WHATSHAP_FORCE=Y will force the haplotypes to be phased using variant data.

 ## Project Workflow
 ![Alt text](/VNTRPipeline_workflow.png?raw=true "Project workflow")